 We define two Jacobians $J$ and $J^\vee$ as in \cite[3.1.6]{YZZ}.
 For an open compact subgroup ${U }$ of $\BB ^\times$.
 Let $J_U$ be the Jacobian variety of $M_U$.
 By \cite[Proposition 6.9]{MFK}, there is a canonical isomorphism

-\begin{defn} Let $J $ be the inverse system $(J_U)_U$ where the transition morphisms are induced by pushforward of divisors, $J^\vee $ be the direct system $(J_U)_U$ where the transition morphisms are induced by pullback of line bundles.
+\begin{defn} Let $J $ be the inverse system $(J_U)_U$ where the transition morphisms are induced by pushforwards of divisors, $J^\vee $ be the direct system $(J_U)_U$ where the transition morphisms are induced by pullbacks of line bundles.
 For a field extension $F'/F$ and a $\BZ$-algebra $R$, let